 Commentary: Warning shots pose a danger to officers and citizens alike.

-1.3.6 A written directive governs the carrying of side arms and ammunition while off duty.
+(M M M M M M) 1.3.6 A written directive governs the carrying of side arms and ammunition while off duty.

 Commentary: The policy should specify the circumstances under which an officer may or may not carry a side arm and ammunition while off duty.

-1.3.7 A written directive governs the use of nonlethal weapons by agency personnel.
+(M M M M M M) 1.3.7 A written directive governs the use of nonlethal weapons by agency personnel.

 Commentary: Agency personnel usually have numerous nonlethal weapons at their disposal.
 The intent of this standard is to ensure the proper use of such weapons as blackjacks, batons, saps, and tear gas dispensers.
-(M M M M M M)

-1.3.8 A written directive establishes criteria for authorizing the carrying of nonissued, personal firearms.
+(M M M M M M) 1.3.8 A written directive establishes criteria for authorizing the carrying of nonissued, personal firearms.
 Commentary: The intent of this standard is to ensure that poor quality or inherently dangerous firearms are not used by officers.
-A firearm meeting accepted criteria should, furthermore, be expected to be in satisfactory working condition.
-The directive should address areas such as caliber, barrel length, type of weapon, identification of weapon, whether the officer is qualified to use the weapon, and policy concerning on- and off duty use of the weapon.

-1.3.9 A written directive requires that a written report be submitted whenever an officer discharges a firearm, other than in training or for recreational purposes.
+A firearm meeting accepted criteria should, moreover, be expected to be in satisfactory working condition.
+The directive should address such issues as caliber, barrel length, type of weapon, identification of weapon, whether the officer is qualified to use the weapon, and policy concerning on- and offduty use of the weapon.
+(M M M M M) 1.3.9 A written directive requires that a written report be submitted whenever an officer discharges a firearm, other than in training or for recreational purposes.
 Commentary: The intent of this standard is to ensure that officers who accidentally or intentionally discharge a weapon submit a written report of the incident.
 The officer involved (if physically able) should be required to submit the report within a specified time period.
 The report should set forth all circumstances surrounding the incident.
 If the facts of the incident support a conclusion that the shot was the result of negligence, the officer should be required to undergo firearms certification training again.

-1.3.10 A written directive requires that only officers demonstrating a proficiency in the use of agency-authorized firearms, in addition to authorized side arms, be allowed to carry such weapons.

-Commentary: The intent of this standard is to cover the carrying of weapons such as shotguns, tear gas guns, or automatic rifles.
+(M M M M M) 1.3.10 A written directive requires that only officers demonstrating proficiency in the use of agencyauthorized firearms, in addition to authorized side arms, be allowed to carry such weapons.
+Commentary: The intent of this standard is to cover the carrying of such weapons as shotguns, tear gas guns, or automatic rifles.
 Demonstrated proficiency includes achieving minimum scores on a prescribed course, attaining and demonstrating a knowledge of the laws concerning the use of firearms, and being familiar with recognized safe-handling procedures for the use of these weapons.
-(M M M M M)

-1.3.11 A written directive requires each sworn officer to qualify at least annually with any firearm that the officer is authorized to use.
+(M M M M M M) 1.3.11 A written directive requires each sworn officer to qualify at least annually with any firearm that the officer is authorized to use.
 Commentary: The written directive should describe the score required for qualification, target type, timing, distance, and other conditions.
 Qualification should involve not only the actual firing of the weapon but also a passing score on a "what, when, where, and how" type of written test based on the training provided.
-(M M M M M)

-1.3.12 A written directive requires that only weapons and ammunition meeting agency-authorized specifications be used in the performance of duty.
+(M M M M M) 1.3.12 A written directive requires that only weapons and ammunition meeting agency-authorized specifications be used in the performance of duty.
 Commentary: Control should be maintained for reasons of safety and civil liability.

-- 1.3.13 A written directive requires a written report be submitted whenever an officer: - takes an action that results in (or is alleged to have resulted in) injury or death of another person; - applies force through the use of nonlethal weapons.
+(M M M M M M) 1.3.13 A written directive requires a written report be submitted whenever an officer:

+- takes an action that results in (or is alleged to have resulted in) injury or death of another person; and/or - applies force through the use of nonlethal weapons.